MicrosoftDocs/SupportArticles-docs/support/browsers/collected-info-ie-data-collector.md

 - Release and renew IP address

-- Launch IE as selected user
+- Launch Internet Explorer as selected user

 - Stop and collect network traces.
-For more information on what is collected by the IE WPAD task, see the IE WPAD SDP [KB2668985](https://support.microsoft.com/help/2668985).
+For more information on what is collected by the Internet Explorer WPAD task, see the Internet Explorer WPAD SDP [KB2668985](https://support.microsoft.com/help/2668985).

 ### Internet Explorer Simultaneous Fiddler and Netmon